mislah/aeko/README.md

 # aeko
-Loads google meet links according to time table
+Automatically loads gmeet according to the schedule.